 Students are expected to participate actively in all Zoom sessions.
-If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session).
+If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session) for your best learning experiences.
+Attending Zoom sessions is strongly encouraged.

 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
-Students will be advised by their instructor when they are expected, if they are able, to turn on their webcam (for group work, presentations, etc.).
-All students are expected to behave in a professional manner during the session.
+Unless advised (or agreed) otherwise by their instructors, video cameras should be turned on during class and students are expected to manage their microphones as required.
+All students are expected to behave in a professional manner during all Zoom sessions.